RodentOfUnusualSize/random-message-loader/README.md

 </html>
 ```

-Once you have included the script in a page, you can generate as much randomly-selected content, from as many URLs as you like:
+Once you have included the script in a page, you can generate as much randomly-selected content from as many URLs as you like:

 ```html
 <!DOCTYPE html xmlns="http://www.w3.org/1999/xhtml" lang="en" xml:lang="en">